MEET YOUR ALLERGIST

 Examination

-Your clinical immunologist/allergist will begin with a general examination and will then focus on the area causing you most trouble.
+Your clinical immunologist/allergist will begin with a general examination and focus on the area causing you the most trouble.
 This will vary depending on the clinical presentation.

 Training and qualifications

 Entry into immunology training is usually very competitive.
-Once selected 4 years of specialty training follows.
+Once selected, four years of speciality training follow.

-Registrars must sit examinations, manage inpatients and outpatients and are encouraged to conduct research before eventually reaching specialty level.
+Registrars must sit examinations, manage inpatients and outpatients and are encouraged to conduct research before eventually reaching the speciality level.

 • Basic medical training